Casino Royale (2006 film): Casting

-On 14 October 2005, Eon Productions, Sony Pictures Entertainment, and MGM announced at a press conference in London that Craig would be the sixth actor to portray James Bond.
+On 14 October 2005 Eon Productions, Sony Pictures Entertainment and MGM announced that Craig would be the sixth actor to portray James Bond.
 Taking time off from reshoots for The Invasion, a business-suit clad, rather shag-haired Craig boarded a Royal Marines Rigid Raider from before travelling to HMS President, where he was introduced to the world's press.
 Controversy followed the decision, with some critics and fans expressing doubt the producers had made the right choice.
 Throughout the entire production period, Internet campaigns such as "danielcraigisnotbond.com" expressed their dissatisfaction and threatened to boycott the film in protest.
 Craig, unlike previous actors, was not considered by the protesters to fit the tall, dark, handsome and charismatic image of Bond to which viewers had been accustomed.
-The Daily Mirror ran a front-page news story critical of Craig, with the headline, The Name's Bland – James Bland.
-Craig was also asked to dye his hair brown for the role but he refused calling it "out of the question"; he instead suggested to cut his hair short for more a "brutal appearance".
+The Daily Mirror ran a front-page news story critical of Craig, with the headline "The Name's Bland – James Bland".
+Campbell defended Craig's casting likening it to the novel having Bond's appearance compared to Hoagy Carmichael.
+Craig was also asked to dye his hair brown for the role but he refused calling it "out of the question"; he instead suggested to cut his hair short for a more "brutal appearance".

-The next important casting was that of the lead Bond girl, Vesper Lynd.
-McWilliams acknowledged Hollywood actresses Angelina Jolie and Charlize Theron were "strongly considered" for the role.
-Belgian actress Cécile de France had also auditioned, but her English accent "wasn't up to scratch."
-French actress Audrey Tautou was also considered, but not chosen because of her role in The Da Vinci Code, which was another Columbia Pictures film released in May 2006.
-Rachel McAdams turned down a role in the film to focus on raising her own family.
-Olivia Wilde and French actress Eva Green were the two finalists for the part.
-On 16 February 2006, Green was announced to play the part.

-Actress Tsai Chin played a cameo role as Madame Wu.
-She previously portrayed Ling in You Only Live Twice.